Meet Our Teaching Faculty

 As a music producer, he has recorded albums for record labels such as Universal, Hearts of Space, Sony Music, and City of Tribes.
 He is well versed in music from India, as well as other world music styles.
 In recording, Richard specializes in fusing traditional melodic forms with modern grooves and instrumentation.
 His album credits include the groups Shabaz, Georges Lammam, and Riffat Sultana (available on iTunes) who have been reviewed with stars by Billboard and highly rated on world music radio charts.
 His music has also been featured on NPR, as well as in Rhythm and Folk Roots magazines.
 In addition, he has worked with artists including Quincy Jones, Narada Michael Walden, Richard Bona, Cheb Khaled, and has performed at venues such as the Greek Theatre LA, Montreal Jazz Festival, LA’s Grand Performances, and “We are the Future” in Rome.
 Richard’s solo performances display a rich tapestry of sound and influences, playing a mix of pop, international, latin, light jazz, and classic rock styles.

-Richard is available for private lessons (in person on Mondays, online on Tuesdays and other days) in guitar, ukulele, bass, and beginning piano, and also teaches group ukulele.
+Richard is available for private lessons (at Fort Mason on Mondays, online on Tuesdays and other days) in guitar, ukulele, bass, and beginning piano, and also teaches group ukulele.
 He enjoys teaching adult students of all levels and loves to work with kids and teenagers as well.
 His teaching methods include using songs that students like as a vehicle for learning about playing techniques and music structure.

 “I love to teach music to all ages and have taught hundreds of people.
 Every student is different, and I can guide each toward their musical goals.
 I am a clear, patient, and understanding teacher who is able to meet you where you are on your musical journey, and assist you in expanding your knowledge and mastery of music and the instrument.
 Usually having a whole lot of fun along the way!” – Richard